Mechanisms for Amplification of fusion Reaction Rates in Solids (MARRS) Proposers Day

 Dept Of Defense

-The Department of Defense, through the Defense Advanced Research Projects Agency (DARPA), is announcing the upcoming Carbon Crunch program, aimed at revolutionizing the production of hypersonic aeroshells.
-This initiative seeks to develop and implement advanced composite manufacturing methods for carbon-carbon (C-C) materials, focusing on creating a rapid, high-quality, and cost-effective end-to-end manufacturing process that can transition to hypersonic programs of record.
-The program is critical for addressing production bottlenecks and enabling scalable, agile production capabilities in defense applications.
-A Proposers Day is scheduled for early February 2026 in Arlington, VA, and interested parties can find more information and the Program Solicitation on sam.gov.
-For inquiries, contact the TTO BAA Coordinator at CarbonCrunchSupport@darpa.mil.
+The Defense Advanced Research Projects Agency (DARPA) is announcing the upcoming Carbon Crunch program, which aims to innovate the production of hypersonic aeroshells through advanced composite manufacturing methods, particularly focusing on carbon-carbon (C-C) materials.
+The program seeks to develop faster, scalable manufacturing processes that ensure high-quality and cost-effective production from pre-form layup to near-net-shape densification, ultimately supporting hypersonic programs of record.
+A Proposers Day is scheduled for early February 2026 in Arlington, VA, and interested parties can find the Program Solicitation on sam.gov.
+For further inquiries, contact the TTO BAA Coordinator at CarbonCrunchSupport@darpa.mil.

 Disruptioneering Program Announcement